borjaOrtizLlamas/MQTT-video-server/README.md

 **Tested on macOS Ventura 13.4**

 ## Overview:
-This project gives you the support to create a video with your camara and save it in the server, it uses MQTT broker.
+This project gives you the support to create a video with your camara and save it in the server, it uses mosquitto as MQTT  broker.

 ## Components:
 (server part)